leah-massey/CV/README.md

 #### Logic and Creativity
-I have both a mathematical and design background.
+I have both a mathematical and a design background.
 Being able to utilise both logic and creativity allows me to consistently make valuable contributions and to regularly see opportunity where others might not.
-My technical way of working along with my creative problem solving skills has always proved an asset in the workplace.
+My technical and precision-focussed way of working was honed during my training as a bespoke tailor and also during my experiences running production for a clothing company where garment QC and development were but a few of my responsibilities.

 #### Problem Solving
-Whether it be working out how to put into practise a 'zero waste' policy as Head of Production in the notoriousLy wasteful clothing industry or creative problem-solving to make the impossible possible during my work as a Private PA, I have developed outside of the box thinking and a determination to make things happen even when all paths seem to point to a dead end.
+Whether it be working out how to put into practise a 'zero waste' policy as Head of Production in the notoriously wasteful clothing industry or creative problem-solving to make the impossible possible during my work as a Private PA, I have developed outside of the box thinking and a determination to make things happen even when all paths seem to point to a dead end.

 #### Detail Oriented
 The devil is in the detail and I love nothing better that peeling back the layers and building from scratch - adapting, adjusting and adding to create something that not only fits a brief but is also elegant in its design.
 Learning to code has so many parallels to my experiences in tailoring - the attention to detail, the need to plan, be curious, practise, experiment and then execute.
 It excites me to explore the craft of coding for all of these reasons.

 #### Apetite for Learning
-My resourcefulness, people-skills, and work ethic has allowed me to work and learn from some of the most prestigious creative companies in the world across the fields of fashion, design and film.
+I have a natural curiosity and desire to learn which, combined with a discliplined work ethic, has helped me achieve knowledge and skills across multiple disciplines.
+My resourcefulness, people-skills, adaptability and work ethic has allowed me to work and learn from some of the most prestigious creative companies in the world across the fields of fashion, design and film.
 I continually strive for excellence in everthing I do and find great joy in discovering and learning from masters of industry.

-#### Self Starter
-I am proudly self-taught and fluent in the Adobe Suite and also as an advanced pattern cutter.
-I am able to both create and interpret with ease technical drawings and designs.
-Being comfortable around design work has proved incredibly helpful when interpreting briefs and building projects.
-I have a natural curiosity and desire to learn which, combined with a discliplined work ethic, has helped me achieve knowledge and skills across multiple disciplines.

-## Communication
+#### Communication

 Communication has been a critical skill in each of my roles to date, including during my time at Makers where daily pair programming was a highlight and an opportunity to learn from and share knowledge with my fellow students.
 In my previous role as Head of Production I was responsible for communicating across an entire team of employees.
 Whether I was liaising with fabric manufacturers in Turkey or managing a design team, I took great pride in my clarity of communication and acted with diplomacy and fairness in all situations.
 My high-level EQ skills have meant that I have always maintained excellent relationships with employers and work colleagues.
 I welcome feedback and maintain a growth mindset at all times.